Philosophy courses for 2020

 - BSc Sociology and Philosophy (LV35)

-Philosophy is the application of rigorous analysis and argument to integral questions of human intellectual history which explore the fundamental nature of reality and human existence.
+Philosophers apply rigorous analysis and argument to fundamental questions about the nature of reality and human existence.

-You will learn the basics of logic, metaphysics, epistemology, ethics and political philosophy and will be able to explore your own interests through specialised units and independent research.
+You learn the basics of logic, metaphysics, epistemology, ethics and political philosophy and explore your interests through specialised units and independent research.